rohit-uf/aws-coursera/docs/observability.md

 If code is running on AWS Lambda, the X-ray Daemon is installed and managed automatically If code is running X-ray outside of Lambda you may need to install and manage the daemon yourself

+- Logs from different origins, in our serverless application need to be collected

+## Amazon Cloudwatch Logs

+- **Log Event**: Contains time-stamp of occuring and the raw data of the event.
+Ex: Invocation of one instance of lambda function
+- **Log Stream**: Sequence of logs that share the same source.
+Ex: Invocation of multiple instances of one lambda function
+- **Log Group**: Group of logs, that share the same retention and access-control policy.
+Ex: Lambda Function
+- **Retention Settings**: Defined settings for how long a log-event would be stored before removing it

+### Cloudwatch Integration
+1. **API Gateway**: Create an IAM Role with access to Cloudwatch logs
+  1. Execution Logging: For event occurring in the Gateway with the saved in-out flow. **Context** variable is passed here
+  2. Access Logging: Only available for REST API.
+Logs the entire request
+2. **AWS Step Functions**: Enabled by default for Expres workflow.
+For standard, need to be enabled manually